hellenike/textbook/docs/topics/module3/participles1/index.md

 In Module 1, we looked at an essential kind of verbal unit, the clause.
 Recall that every clause has a finite verb (expressed or implied), and that explicit subjects of finite verbs are in the nominative case.

 A second essential kind of verbal unit in Greek is the **participle**.
 Participles may have exactly the same kinds of objects or predicates as finite verb forms, depending on whether the verb transitive, intransitive, or a linking verb.
 The relation of the participle to the subject of the verbal action is expressed differently, however.
-The participle always agrees with a noun or pronoun in the clause in gender, case and number, just like adjectives.
-This noun or pronoun functions as the subject of the participle's action.
+The participle is always linked to a noun or pronoun in the clause; this noun or pronoun functions as the subject of the participle's action.

-Participles express
+This means that participles can never stand alone as a verbal unit: they express an additional verbal idea, attached to another word in the clause.
+In English, we most commonly express this kind of dependent verbal unit using a **subordinate clause** -- that is, a clause with its own finite verb form, but one that cannot stand by itself as a complete sentence.
+Consider this English sentence from Caroline Falkner's translation of Lysias 1:

+"The person who is disgracing you and your wife happens to be our mutual enemy."

+We have two finite verbs ("is disgracing" and "happens to be"), and therefore two clauses.
+The clause "The person happens to be our mutual enemy" is a perfectly coherent English sentence, but the clause "who is disgracing you and your wife" is not.

+In module 4, we'll see that, like English, Greek can express subordinate ideas like this using subordinate clauses, but even more frequently Greek prefers a participle.
+In this passage, for example, Lysias uses a participle to express the verbal idea in Falkner's phrase "who is disgracing you and your wife."

+To clarify this subordinate structure, we will regular format texts using indentation to show subordinated constructions.

+> The person
+>
+>> who is disgracing you and your wife
+>
+> happens to be our mutual enemy.

+Although English has some verb forms we refer to as "participles," the most important difference conceptual difference between them and Greek participles is that Greek participles express a verbal unit comparable to an English subordinate clause.

+> **⚠️ This means you will normally use an English subordinate clause to express the meaning of a Greek verbal unit with a participle.**

+### Identifying and forming  participles

-Like finite verb forms, participles have tense and voice.
+Like finite verb forms, the form of participles indicate the  tense and voice of the verbal action.
+Like adjectives, they agree in gender, case and number with a substantive functioning as the subject of the verbal action.
 This is why the ancient Greek grammatical term for "participle," is μετοχή, literally  "a sharing:" participles share some of the properties of a finite verb (tense, voice), and some of the properties of an adjective (gender, case, number).

-### Identifying and forming  participles
+When you fully identify the form  of a participle therefore you should give its tense, voice, gender, case and number.

+In this module, we will use two tenses of the participle: the **aorist participle**, and the **present participle**.
+They differ in meaning in much the same way that the aorist and the imperfect tense of finite verbs differ: the aorist participle views the verbal action as a single, completed whole; the present participle, like the finite forms of the imperfect tense, sees the action as repeated, habitual, incomplete or in some other way *not* a single, whole action.

+To build these participles, you will use the same  principal parts  familiar to you from finite verb forms.
+To form the aorist tense in the active or middle voice, we use the third principal part; to form the aorist tense in the passive voice, we use the sixth principal part.
+To form the present participle in all three voices, we use the first principal part, just as we do to form all three voices of the imperfect indicative.